Wahlenbergia angustifolia

 Wahlenbergia angustifolia, also called small bellflower, is a species of plant in the family Campanulaceae.
-It is endemic to Saint Helena.
+It is a subshrub or shrub endemic to Saint Helena.
 Its natural habitat is rocky areas.
 It is endangered because of habitat loss.

+The species was first described as Roella angustifolia by William Roxburgh in 1816.
+In 1830 Alphonse Pyramus de Candolle placed the species in genus Wahlenbergia as W. angustifolia.